quantaleap/quantaleap-docs/docs/introduction/how-it-works/intro.md

 - Read information about resources within cloud platforms to allow our `Data Platform` to provide analytics
 - Interact with API's to administer resources on third-party platforms

 All integrations are set up and configured from the [web portal](https://app.quantaleap.eu/settings/integrations).
-Once completed, the integrations can be consumed within workflows.
+Once completed, the integrations can be used within workflows.
 We define 4 categories of integrations:

 | Name             | Description                                                           |
 | ---------------- | --------------------------------------------------------------------- |